engrbm87/addon-face-recognition/appdaemon-with-face-recognition/DOCS.md

 environment for writing automation apps for Home Assistant home automation software.
 It also provides a configurable dashboard (HADashboard) suitable for wall mounted tablets.
-This addon includes the [face_recognition package](https://github.com/ageitgey/face_recognition)
+This addon includes the [face_recognition package][face-reognition-package]
 which allows recognizing faces from images.
 Images can be retrieved from configured cameras or stored image files.

 ## Installation